CSS3

 border-radius

-corner may be declared, clockwise, from top-left to bottom-left.
-To declare both parameters of
+declared, clockwise, from top-left to bottom-left.
+To declare both parameters

 box-shadow

-color, the horizontal offset, the vertical offset, the blur effect, and the inset keyword to
+offset, the vertical offset, the blur effect, and the inset keyword

 text-shadow